dutty1972/lacuna/lpp/README-elm-ui.markdown

 ## How to use?

 ### parameters
-In the parameters, you can use "::NAME" to refer to a const abbreviation.
+In the parameters, you can use `::NAME` to refer to a const abbreviation.

 <hr>